django-terran/django-terran/README.md

     A dictionary with names of street part.
     Keys are locale codes supported by Django, see `django.conf.global_settings.LANGUAGES`.
-    If street part should be split in lines (like in USA), exach value is not a string, but an array of strings.
+    If street part should be split in lines (like in USA), each value is not a string, but an array of strings.
 - address_postcode_names [^3]

     A dictionary with names of post code; or null if country has no post code.